 Country climate strategies and pledges express commitments in a range of different metrics and qualitative ambitions.
-Therefore, a number of assumptions were made to identify the scale of CDR commitments.3 The commitments were then combined with data from publicly available datasets on land cover and land use, such as from the Food and Agriculture Organization of the United Nations (FAO), and national GHG emissions profiles such as the Climate Analysis Indicators Tool, to calculate the implied land area when not directly stated.
+Therefore, a number of assumptions were made to identify the scale of CDR commitments.4 The commitments were then combined with data from publicly available datasets on land cover and land use, such as from the Food and Agriculture Organization of the United Nations (FAO), and national GHG emissions profiles such as the Climate Analysis Indicators Tool, to calculate the implied land area when not directly stated.

 The various approaches to land management in national climate strategies were categorized into seven activity types, based on their carbon sequestration potential (using IPCC default emissions and removal factors).
 Table 2.1 shows the seven land-use categories we used, in relation to ecosystem condition.
 'Primary forests' are intact natural forests with minimal disturbance.
 'Old secondary forests' were selected to represent regeneration of degraded natural forests, while 'Young secondary forests' were selected when pledges referred to reforestation or forest expansion.
-Agricultural landscapes were classified into two broad categories - 'Agroforestry', for pledges that referred to regeneration or integrating trees into agricultural landscapes, and 'Silvopasture', for pledges that referred to reatoring degraded rangelands.
-The activity type 'Mangroves' was used to quantify the emission capture potential of restoring or expanding man-
+Agricultural landscapes were classified into two broad categories - 'Agroforestry', for pledges that referred to regeneration or integrating trees into agricultural landscapes, and 'Silvopasture', for pledges that referred to restoring degraded rangelands.
+The activity type 'Mangroves' was used to quantify the emission capture potential of restoring or expanding mangroves.
+The activity type 'Plantations' was used when countries referred to establishing commercial forests or plantations.
+This categorization represents a simplification of the range of land management activities and practices that countries have referenced in their climate strategies.